SirIdeas/sirAccordion/README.md

 *   VelocityJS

 ##**Currently working on**
+*   Revision of the necessary config attrs
+*   Config attrs validation
-*   Saving current state of the accordion
+*   Maintining current state of the accordion when updating values of the data collection.

 ##**Known issues**
 *   No option for mantaining current state of the accordion when updating the collection.